Sonukr/react-gitbook/lectures/04-further-information/07-self-exercise.md

 ##### Just a note on best practices:

-- Each component should be in a file unto itself.
-Don't put multiple components into one Javascript file.
-- Do not automatically render elements on the DOM.
-You may find examples of `ReactDOM.render()` but you should avoid this at all cost; this was an older technique in past versions of React.
 - Remember that `state` represents the _state_ of your user interface component.
 - State can trigger changes in `props` or `props` can come from parent components.
 - Stick to functional programming techniques if at all possible.
 By that we mean, use built-in methods if available such as `.forEach()` and `.map()`